DSA-IITJ-2024/ideathon-code-submission-akky20/README.md

-# Maximum Flow in a Metro System
+# Metro Management System using Maximum Flow

 This Python program implements algorithms to calculate the maximum flow in a metro system represented as a graph.
 It utilizes the Ford-Fulkerson algorithm with Dijkstra's algorithm for finding the shortest paths.